-In windows, everything is referring as an object.
-It includes file, process, users etc. A rootkit can hide an object from being seen by manipulate the default system behavior, using a hook, filter drivers and other techniques.
+In windows, everything is referring to as an object.
+It includes file, process, users, etc. A rootkit can hide an object from being seen by manipulate the default system behavior, using a hook, filter drivers and other techniques.

 Rootkit manipulation example:

 An example of that can be the way we show files in the folder.
 There is two main API function that the system uses to list files and folders in the system.

 If we use a hooking technique in the kernel level, that each time when something is looking on files in the system, instead of using the real API function we provide our own functions, we can program the function to not show special files (like files that start with a special name) in the list.